pactflow/docs.pactflow.io/docs/user-interface.md

 The user management scrceens have the following capabilities:

 * See the users in their team as well as their last login date (all)
-* Invite new users to join the team [Administrator only]
+* Invite new users to join the team (Administrator only)
-* Enable and disable users [Administrator only]
+* Enable and disable users (Administrator only)

-_NOTE: by default, the Administrator of the account is automatically set to the account creator._
+_NOTE: by default, the Administrator of the account is automatically set to the account creator.
+Please email support@pactflow.io to update your administrator_

 ![User Management Screen](assets/ui/users.png)